tdewin/best-practices-guide/resource_planning/interaction_with_vsphere.md

 blocks from the production storage at a very high throughput may be negative.
 With this in mind, many businesses avoided running backup or replication jobs during business hours to ensure good response time for their end users.
-Backup I/O Control was implemented to help avoid this issue.
+Storage Latency Control was implemented to help avoid this issue.

-When Backup I/O Control is enabled, it monitors the storage read latency on the production datastores using real-time metrics from the hypervisor.
+When Storage Latency Control is enabled, it monitors the storage read latency on the production datastores using real-time metrics from the hypervisor.
 By default, metrics from the hypervisor are collected every 20 seconds.
 These settings are inherited from vSphere.

-The first Backup I/O Control threshold **Stop assigning new tasks to datastore at** puts a limitation on assigning new tasks (one task equals one VM disk).
+The first Storage Latency Control threshold **Stop assigning new tasks to datastore at** puts a limitation on assigning new tasks (one task equals one VM disk).
 If the latency for a particular datastore is exceeded, no more proxy tasks will be assigned to it, until the latency drops below the threshold.

-If limiting the number of tasks assigned to the datastore is not sufficient, Backup I/O Control will throttle the throughput for existing tasks according to the second threshold **Throttle I/O of existing tasks at**.
+If limiting the number of tasks assigned to the datastore is not sufficient, Storage Latency Control will throttle the throughput for existing tasks according to the second threshold **Throttle I/O of existing tasks at**.

 ![](../media/image28.png)

-The results of enabling Backup I/O Control are very easy to review using the vSphere Client.
+The results of enabling Storage Latency Control are very easy to review using the vSphere Client.

 ![](../media/image29.png)

 ### When to Use?
-Backup I/O Control provides a smart way to extend backup windows or even eliminate backup windows, and run data protection operations during production hours.
+Storage Latency Control provides a smart way to extend backup windows or even eliminate backup windows, and run data protection operations during production hours.

-When Backup I/O Control is enabled, Veeam Backup & Replication measures the storage latency before processing each VM disk (and also during processing, if **Throttle I/O of existing tasks at** setting is enabled).
+When Storage Latency Control is enabled, Veeam Backup & Replication measures the storage latency before processing each VM disk (and also during processing, if **Throttle I/O of existing tasks at** setting is enabled).
 Furthermore, if the storage latency for a given datastore is already above the threshold, committing VM snapshots can be delayed.
-In some environments, enabling Backup I/O Control will reduce the overall throughput, as latency increases during the backup window.
+In some environments, enabling Storage Latency Control will reduce the overall throughput, as latency increases during the backup window.

 However, in most environments having this feature enabled will provide better availability to production workloads during backup and replication.
-Thus, if you observe performance issues during backup and replication, it is recommended to enable Backup I/O Control.
+Thus, if you observe performance issues during backup and replication, it is recommended to enable Storage Latency Control.

-Backup I/O Control is available in Enterprise and Enterprise Plus editions.
+Storage Latency Control is available in Enterprise and Enterprise Plus editions.
 The Enterprise Plus customers are offered better granularity, as they can adjust latency thresholds individually for each datastore.
 This can be really helpful in infrastructures where some datastores